28547939/vpncore/README.md

 #### Container firewall and policy with `ipfw`

-An example `ipfw` configuration is provided in this repository.
+An example `ipfw` configuration, for VPN containers, is provided in this repository.
 It incorporates the features that are discussed in this document.

-#####

 ### RE: `dynvpn.py` and high availability for I and II (containers and hosts)